Tsukijishijō Station

 Tsukijishijō Station (築地市場駅, Tsukiji-shijō-eki) is a subway station in Chūō, Tokyo, Japan operated by the Tokyo subway operator Toei Subway.
-It serves the lower part of the Tsukiji district, including the enormous Tokyo Metropolitan Central Wholesale Market, the Tokyo headquarters of the Asahi Shimbun newspaper, and Japan's National Cancer Center.
+It serves the lower part of the Tsukiji district, including the former location of the Tokyo Metropolitan Central Wholesale Market (which moved to Toyosu in 2018), the Tokyo headquarters of the Asahi Shimbun newspaper, and Japan's National Cancer Center.

 Lines

 Tsukijishijō Station is served by the Toei Ōedo Line, and is numbered E-18.

 Station layout

-The station consists of an underground island platform serving two tracks.
+The station is composed of an underground island platform serving two tracks.

 Platforms

 History

 The station opened on 12 December 2000.